Kingxukai/linux/Documentation/accounting/taskstats-struct.rst

 	/* The version number of this struct.
 This field is always set to
 	 * TASKSTATS_VERSION, which is defined in <linux/taskstats.h>.
-	 * Each time the struct is changed, the value should be incremented.
+	 * Each time the woke struct is changed, the woke value should be incremented.
 	 */
 	__u16	version;